Article

 9 valuable working capital metrics

-Here are nine working capital metrics you might want to explore.
+Here are nine working capital metrics that might be helpful for you to explore.
 The first four are considered crucial - table stakes for any small business hoping to grow or sustain itself efficiently.

-The remaining five are interesting if you want to go further and get even more advanced with working capital.
-Companies with larger and more stable balance sheets may get real insight from applying some of these.
+The remaining five are interesting if you want to go further and get more advanced with working capital–companies with larger and more stable balance sheets may get real insight from applying some of these.

 1. Days sales outstanding (DSO)